Cray-HPE/canu/docs/init.md

 # Initialization

 To help make switch setup a breeze.
 CANU can automatically parse CSI output or the Shasta SLS API for switch IPv4 addresses.
-In order to parse CSI output, use the `--sls-file FOLDER` flag to pass in the folder where the _sls_file.json_ file is located.
+In order to parse CSI output, use the `--sls-file SLS_FILE` flag to pass in the folder where the _sls_file.json_ file is located.
 To parse the Shasta SLS API for IP addresses, ensure that you have a valid token.
 The token file can either be passed in with the `--auth-token TOKEN_FILE` flag, or it can be automatically read if the environmental variable **SLS_TOKEN** is set.
 The SLS address is default set to _api-gw-service-nmn.local_, if you are operating on a system with a different address, you can set it with the `--sls-address SLS_ADDRESS` flag.

 If used, the CSI-generated sls_input_file.json file is generally stored in one of two places depending on how far the system is in the install process.